hclpandv/Thailand-Travel-Itinerary/travel_Itinerary_main.md

 Krabi KBV       ✈  Bangkok DMK
 8:40 AM             10:10 AM
 ```
+Use Airport Shuttle to reach BTS Mo Chit
+Skytrain from BTS Mo Chit to BTS Siam
+Walk to MBK Shopping Mall and submit the baggage
+Browse Siam Paragon and other Shopping areas nearby.
+Lunch at Foodcourt.
+Use Skytrain and Airport Express train to Suwaranabhumi Airport

 ```
 14Jun2018 | SriLankan Flight 407
 Bangkok BKK     ✈  Colombo CMB